 2.1 Literature search strategy

-A literature search using PubMed and EMBASE (from inception up to 31 May 2018) was conducted by one investigator to identify studies describing the PK-PD of systemically administered antibiotics listed in the Access and Watch groups of the WHO model EMLc 2019 [5].
-This comprised all 19 antibiotics listed in the Access group and nine most commonly used antibiotics appearing in the Watch group (Supplementary Table 1) [16].
+A literature search using PubMed and EMBASE (from inception up to 31 May 2018) was conducted by one investigator (ANR) to identify studies describing the PK-PD of systemically administered antibiotics listed in the Access and Watch groups of the WHO EMLc 2019 [5].
+This comprised all 19 antibiotics listed in the Access group and nine commonly used antibiotics appearing in the Watch group (Supplementary Table 1) [16].
 Separate searches were undertaken for each of the 28 antibiotics, with search terms relating to the international non-proprietary drug name, pharmacokinetics, neonatal and paediatric age groups and routes of administration (Supplementary Figure 1).

 2.2 Inclusion and exclusion criteria